jeswin/nsoap/README.md

 # NSOAP: Native Syntax Object Access Protocol

 NSOAP is a Remote Procedure Call (RPC) and URL convention that uses familiar JavaScript syntax for method invocation and parameter passing.
 In addition to web services, NSOAP conventions can also be used for client-side routing in React, Angular etc. The NSOAP project provides routers for Express, Koa and React.
-We encourage other platforms to contribute.
+Contributions invited for other platforms.

 Attempting to explain it without code is futile.
 Let's go straight to the examples.